dhanvanthkarun/GNU--HEALTH-CONTRIBUTIONS/README.rst

 to the conferences.

-Need help to implement GNU Health?
+Need help implementing GNU Health?
 ----------------------------------

-We are committed to do our best in helping out projects that can improve the health of your country or region.
+We are committed to do our best in helping out projects that can improve public health of your country or region.
 We want the project to be a success, and since our resources are limited, we need to work together to make a great and sustainable project.

-In order to be eligible, we need the following information from you, your NGO or government:
+To be eligible, we need the following information from you, your NGO or government:

 * An introduction of the current needs.